JazzDesign/homework-YeissonchicasNet7431/README.md

 (a) Using the FB100 networks, investigate the assortativity patterns for three vertex attributes: (i) student/faculty status, (ii) major, (iii) vertex degree, and (iiii) dorm.
 Treat these networks as simple graphs in your analysis.

 ### Question 4: Find missing labels with the label propagation algorithms

-(a) Read the following document [4]
-(b) Implement in python the label propagation algorithm [4], please consider pyt- orch1 and networkx2 for the development of your algorithm.
+(b) Implement in python the label propagation algorithm, please consider pytorch1 and networkx2 for the development of your algorithm.

 (c) Choose a network from The Facebook100 dataset and randomly select 10%, 20% and 30% of of the node attributes of the network to be remove.
 Use the label propagation algorithm you implemented to recover the missing attributes. perform this operation for each of the following attributes : the ”dorm”, ”major”, ”gender”.

 (d) For each cases of the following percentage of missing attributes: 10%, 20% and 30% and for each of the following attributes: the ”dorm”, ”major”, ”gender” show the mean absolute error and accuracy [5] of the label propagation algorithm as in the example provided in Table 1 for the Duke university Facebook network.

 (e) Conclude on the accuracy of the label propagation algorithm for the different labels, could you explain why there is such difference in accuracy between each labels ?